eyad-elghareeb/tlauncher-fedora/README.md

 # TLauncher
-This is a repo that i made to install TLauncher on Arch Linux directly from their [site](https://tlauncher.org/).
+This is a repo that i made to install TLauncher on fedora Linux directly from their [site](https://tlauncher.org/).

 ## How to install